Marneyd8/Marneyd8/README.md

 - 👋 Hi, I’m Adam Juhás
 - 👀 I’m interested in Software and Web Development.
 - 💻 Interested in these languages: C#, React, TypeScript, Python
-- 🏫 Currently studying at Masaryk University in Brno (3rd year)
+- 🏫 Currently studying at Masaryk University in Brno (Ing. in Software Engineering)
 - 📫 How to reach me >> adamjuhas8@gmail.com or message me on LinkedIn
 - 💼 My portfolio >> http://marneyd8.github.io/portfolio